MauricioVigo/ai-security-operations/docs/architecture/resource-allocation.md

 Planned Improvements

 Windows Active Directory is planned for a future deployment.
-IAM (Keycloak) and Vault will be deployed when additional resources are available.
-Current Bastion host is allocated 80 GB of storage to support future IAM integration.
+IAM (Keycloak) and Vault will be deployed when additional resources are available, current Bastion host is allocated 80 GB of storage to support future IAM integration.